mhrice/RemFx/README.md

 See the Misc. section below for a description of the parameters.
 By default, files are rendered to `{render_root} / processed / {string_of_effects} / {train|val|test}`.

 If training, this process will be done automatically at the start of training.
-To disable this, set `render_files=False` in the config or command-line, and set `render_root={path_to_dataset}` if it is in a custom location.
+To disable this, set `render_files=False` in the config or command-line, and set `render_root={path/to/dataset}` if it is in a custom location.

 # Misc.
 ## Experimental parameters